Strategy11/formidable-forms/readme.txt

 - Fix: Fewer API requests will be sent to Formidable when inbox notice cached results expire and when a request results in an error.
 - Fix: Added additional validation to CSV export so it fails more gracefully when the form does not exist.
 - Fix: The style setting for Margin under Field Settings as been renamed to Bottom Margin to avoid confusion as it only updates one margin value.

-= 5.0.11 =
-- Fix: Required credit cards were causing an issue with JavaScript validation.
-- Fix: Empty required appointment fields were not properly validating with JavaScript.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>